adasm/image-analysis/README.md

 image-analysis
 ==============

-#### Description:
- implementation of image analysis algorithms using affine and random sample consensus methods
+##Implementation of image analysis algorithms using affine and random sample consensus methods